pnp/pnpjs/docs/concepts/settings.md

 ## Create Settings.js file

-1. Copy the example file and rename it settings.js
+1. Copy the example file and rename it settings.js.
+Place the file in the root of your project.
 2. Update the settings as needed for your environment.

 > If you are only doing SharePoint testing you can leave the graph section off and vice-versa.
 Also, if you are not testing anything with hooks you can leave off the notificationUrl.